 The trail remains relatively flat but the gravel surface changes to loose rock created by the gradual disintegration of an unnamed ridge to the south of Baldy Pass.
-The terrain makes a good case for wearing appropriate footwear.
+The terrain makes a good case for wearing appropriate and protective hiking footwear.

 The trail meanders over and around the dry, rocky, riverbed surface as the valley continues to narrow into wonderful views on either side.

 As the trail begins to gain well-graded elevation, patches of snow and ice begin to appear in more sheltered spots along the trail.
 These snow mounds become more substantial as elevation increases and occasionally encounters the remnants of winter avalanche activity.
 There are none which are difficult to handle.